Think Bigger From Filmora User Guide

 5. Export to Timeline

-Once your clip is ready, you can export it to Filmora Timeline to continue editing.
+Once your clip is ready, you can press Finish and Replace to Filmora Timeline to continue editing.

 Turn off Silence Detection Function